Sri

 List of Jurors appears to

-in the name of DB Teloris de
+have established a Company in the name of DB Teloris de Silva & Co. to

-manufacture Jewellery with branches in Zanzibar and Dar Es
+manufacture Jewellery with branches in Zanzibar and Dar Es Salaam.

 East Africa

-People, Commerce, Industries, and Resources
+(British): Its History, People, Commerce, Industries, and

 Frank